This section describes some strategies for cancelling or withdrawing from a car sale contract.

 The MCT Act (s 38) prohibits odometer tampering (penalty for a person: 240 pu or two years jail (or both); penalty for an owners corporation: 1000 pu) and falsely representing the accuracy of a car’s odometer reading when selling the car (penalty for a person: 100 pu; penalty for an owners corporation: 500 pu).

 If the car trader has committed an offence under section 38, you can withdraw from the contract (s 88B).
 You can rescind the contract on the basis that a false representation has been made in relation to the car’s odometer reading (s 45).
-If you suffer loss as a result of a car trader’s failure to comply with section 38, you can claim compensation from the Motor Car Traders’ Guarantee Fund (s 76) (see ‘Motor Car Traders’ Guarantee Fund’, above).
+If you suffer loss as a result of a car trader’s failure to comply with section 38, you can claim compensation from the Motor Car Traders’ Guarantee Fund (s 76) (see ‘Motor Car Traders’ Guarantee Fund’ in ‘Is there a warranty?‘).
 However, this claim cannot be made until any section 45 rescission application has been heard and determined by the Magistrates’ Court or VCAT (s 45(5)).

 You can rescind a car sale contract if it does not contain the prescribed particulars (s 45 MCT Act).
 You can also withdraw from the contract if it does not comply with section 41 (used cars) or section 42 (new cars) (s 88B).